RESOURCES & HOME LEARNING

 HOME LEARNING GRIDS

-We have supplied Home Learning Grids for all students so there is an alternative to online learning in the case of remote learning taking place.
+We have supplied Home Learning Grids for all students so there is an alternative to online learning during remote learning.
 They contain a variety of activities for the students to work on.

 We prefer that you upload photos of the work to the teachers at regular intervals so teachers can give feedback through ClassDojo.
 If you are unable to do this please keep all of the student’s work and return it after the home learning period has ended.